 Douglas Hensley is an ecclectic and versatile musician who enjoys teaching students of all levels and ages, helping them develop a solid technique which will enable them to play whatever kind of music they choose.
 Since 2001, he has served with the Victoria Symphony on guitar, lute, mandolin, and banjo, and in 2008 joined Pacific Opera Victoria in Regina.
 As co-founder and co-director of the Continuum Consort, he explores a repertoire from 12th century Cantigas de Santa Maria to 21st century works written for the ensemble (including commissions funded by the B.C.
 Arts Council and the Canada Council), on a (…)

-Brass and percussion for children aged 7 – 12 Engage your child in the world of brass playing at a young age and watch them flourish musically, socially, and academically.
-This active group class introduces young students to trumpet (with later option of French horn or trombone), rhythm using a variety of drums, interactive games and activities that foster music reading and writing.
+Engage your child in the world of brass playing at a young age and watch them flourish musically, socially, and academically.
+This active group class introduces young students to trumpet, rhythm using a variety of drums, interactive games and activities that foster music reading and writing.
 Playing in a supportive environment is a primary benefit of choosing a group class to start (or continue) your child on a vibrant musical journey with others.

 Joanne Allers, B.Ed, M.Mus, has experienced a rich musical education encompassing mentorship and instruction from musicians and educators in Edmonton and Chicago.
 After graduating from the U of A, and teaching for the Edmonton Public School Board, Joanne benefited from four years of trumpet study in Chicago, studying primarily with Mr Luther Didrickson (Northwestern University) and Mr Mark Ponzo (Northern Illinois University), but also with William Scarlett (Chicago Symphony Orchestra), the late Arnold Jacobs, and Barbara Butler (Rice University).
 While residing in Calgary for 15 years, Joanne performed with Altius Brass Ensemble, with highlights including performing with the Bach Society (…)